 - channel (str) port of underlying serial or usb device (e.g. /dev/ttyUSB0, COM8, ...)
 Must not be empty.
 Can also end with @115200 (or similarly) to specify the baudrate. - ttyBaudrate (int) baudrate of underlying serial or usb device (Ignored if set via the channel parameter) - bitrate (int) CAN Bitrate in bit/s.
 Value is stored in the adapter and will be used as default if no bitrate is specified - rtscts (bool) turn hardware handshake (RTS/CTS) on and off get_serial_number(timeout)

-Get serial number of the slcan interface. :type timeout: int or None :param timeout:
+Get serial number of the slcan interface.

-seconds to wait for serial number or None to wait indefinitely
+timeout (int | None) - seconds to wait for serial number or None to wait indefinitely str | None set_auto_bus_management(auto man)